 The leadership team at Cobb Sixth Grade Campus consists of administrators, counselors, department chairs, and team leaders.
 Cobb's leadership team provides valuable insight into many of the decisions that impact the operational/instructional foundation of the campus.
 The leadership team is tasked with meeting with the staff and getting input/feedback on decisions such as exam schedules, hallway transitions, lunch schedules, and the master schedule.
 In addition to gathering critical feedback from the staff, they also assist the administrative team in communicating campus goals and initiatives to their teams/departments.
 Feedback from staff surveys and assessment data is used to determine the professional development that the staff needs.
-Based on the staff surveys, 96.66% agree that professional development, faculty meetings, and department meetings are focused on continuous improvement.
-84.38% of teachers believe they have access to data and know how to use data when making instructional decisions.
+Based on the staff surveys, 83.78% agree that professional development, faculty meetings, and department meetings are focused on continuous improvement.
+80% of teachers believe they have access to data and know how to use data when making instructional decisions.
+80.55% of teachers agree that content and grade level common planning/or PLC's are made available and supported by the campus curriculum staff.

 As a campus, we maximize instructional time when we begin planning the master schedule.
 All teachers on campus will have a total of 90 minutes every day for conference time that they use for planning/PLCs, parent meetings, and team meetings.
 All core content classes are 90 minutes- reading and math teachers see their students daily, while science and social studies teachers see their students every other day.
-Our elective classes are 45-minutes in length.
+Our elective classes are 45 minutes in length.
 These classes meet every other day, with the exception of band and choir, which meet daily.
 Students who are unsuccessful on the 5th-grade reading and math STAAR exams are provided with additional support in reading and math skills classes.
 In addition to providing instructional support, all teachers are trained in the CHAMPS program for classroom management.
 The CHAMPS program is used campus-wide to assist teachers in minimizing discipline occurrences.
-Cobb implemented a FOCUS Features campus SEL class this past school year that focuses on building positive relationships with our students.
+Cobb implements an SEL class during the advisory period that focuses on building positive relationships with our students.

 In prior years, our counselors visit all 10 feeder elementary schools to offer a presentation on transitioning to 6th grade.
-Since the pandemic, our counselors have created a virtual presentation and linked it through Google Classroom.
-The presentation focuses on electives available, the campus schedule, dress code, and campus expectations.
+This past school year, we brought the 5th-grade students to Cobb for a campus tour, and presentation, as well as allowing students to select their elective classes.
 Our outgoing 6th graders are exposed to similar information from the 7th-grade campuses.
 Cobb also hosts an annual "Transition to 7th grade" parent meeting.
+In this meeting, parents are given important information about 7th grade.